Easy Blueberry Scones Recipe

 What Are Scones?

 Scones are a traditional British baked good that resemble American biscuits.
 They can be sweet or savory.
-In the U.S. scones are usually shaped like triangles or wedges and fruit flavored.
-Common flavors include blueberry, cranberry orange, cinnamon, and chocolate chip.
-American scones tend to be slightly more dense than a biscuit and less doughy than a tea cake.
+In the U.S. scones are usually shaped like triangles or wedges and are fruit flavored.
+Blueberry, cranberry orange, cinnamon, and chocolate chip are the most popular flavors!

 A wooden board with butter, sugar, cream, flour and blueberries.